+1b.
+The S-EES either receive the target DNAI for T-EES discovery from the step 1a or by the user plane management event notification from the core network.

 2. If the request is received from the S-EAS, the S-EES checks whether the requesting EAS is authorized to perform the discovery operation.